 Quinine is tonic water's defining ingredient and the reason it glows under a black light.
 It is a natural alkaloid extracted from red or yellow cinchona bark (sometimes called Peruvian bark).
 The cinchona tree (Cinchona ledgeriana) is native to South America—particularly Peru, Bolivia, and Ecuador—where it is known as quinquina.
-In the 1600s, Europeans witnessed its use among indigenous people who made tea of the ground bark to reduced shivering.
-Associating this with a symptom of malaria, quinine was found to be an effective preventative for the disease.
+In the 1600s, Europeans witnessed its use among indigenous people who made tea of the ground bark.

-The British East India Company is tied to the concept of tonic water—"tonic" implying its medicinal qualities.
-Adding water, sugar, and lime to the quinine malaria treatment made it more palatable.
+The British East India Company popularized the practice of adding water, sugar, and lime to so-called tonic water made with quinine.
 Gin was introduced to the mix, creating the first gin and tonic in the early 19th century.